 Wilhelmine Assmann 1908-09

-Mediumistic artist Wilhelmine Assmann (1867-43) from Germany was well known in the early part of the 20th Century for creating beautiful and curious spirit drawings.
+Mediumistic artist Wilhelmine Assmann (1862-circa 1931) from Germany was well known in the early part of the 20th Century for creating beautiful and curious spirit drawings.
 She began to draw them in 1905 and they were widely exhibited from 1908-09, frequently attracting attention from the press in Germany, France, Holland and the UK.
 The following report was published in the British Spiritualist Newspaper, Light on the 2nd January 1909:

 The Berlin correspondent of ‘ The Morning Leader ’ reports that the exhibition of the remarkable pictures drawn by Frau Assmann, while in a state of trance, has just closed.
 He says:— The daughter of a poor miner near Halle, her life was full of work and hardship; she married a poor man, and now, at forty-six, is still scantily supplied with this world’s goods.